cfeldewerth9/FPrimeSpring2022/Error Tracking.md

 # **Cross Compile Errors**
-After creating my own repo for fprime files and changed the remote connection, I attempted to re-generate and build the raspberrypi deployment.
+After creating my own repo for fprime files and changing the remote connection, I attempted to re-generate and build the raspberrypi deployment.

 The build files were succesfully generated.